fensak-io/fensak-rules-examples/README.md

 contains:

 - `README.md` describing the use case.
-- `rules.js` containing the implementation of the rule.
+- `rules.js` or `rules.ts` containing the implementation of the rule.
 - `rules_test.ts` containing test cases for the rule.
 Use it as a guideline for how to test your own code.

 ## Running the tests